nvidia-holoscan/holohub/applications/endoscopy_tool_tracking_distributed/cpp/README.md

 ### Requirements

-The provided applications are configured to either use capture cards for an input stream, or a pre-recorded endoscopy video (replayer).
+The provided applications are configured to use a pre-recorded endoscopy video (replayer).

-Follow the [setup instructions from the user guide](https://docs.nvidia.com/clara-holoscan/sdk-user-guide/aja_setup.html) to use the AJA capture card.

-Refer to the Yuan documentation to use the Yuan QCap capture card.

 ### Data